Why Noelia Castillo Ramos Deserves the Dignity We Give Our Pets

 “But She Can Walk”

-The people pointing at that video clip are preying on public ignorance.
+The people pointing at a 10-second video of Noelia struggling to use her legs are preying on public ignorance.
 They want to frame paralysis as an all–or–nothing state where you’re either a statue or you’re perfectly fine.
 It’s a cheap lie!

 - Paraplegia isn’t always total: A massive difference exists between functional movement and a life free from pain.
-Many people with spinal cord injuries can move their legs with extreme effort or assistance but still suffer from 24/7 neuropathic agony.
+Many people with spinal cord injuries can move their legs with extreme effort but still suffer from constant neuropathic agony.

 The Two Types of “Hurt” (The 12-Year-Old Version)

-To understand why Noelia is choosing this, you have to understand the difference between being “hurt” and being “broken.”
+To understand why Noelia chose this, you have to understand the difference between being “hurt” and being “broken.”

-- The “ouch” (Nociceptive Pain): This is like when you stub your toe or have a bad stomach ache.
-Your body sends a signal saying, “Hey, stop doing that!”
-It hurts like crazy, but once the toe heals or the water quality gets better, the signal stops.
+- The “ouch” (Nociceptive Pain): This is like when you stub your toe.
+Your body sends a signal saying, “Hey, stop!”
+It hurts, but once the toe heals or the water quality gets better, the signal stops.

-- The “screamer” (Neuropathic Pain): This is what Noelia has.
-It’s when the wires in your body (the nerves) are permanently broken.
-They don’t send an “ouch” signal; they just scream at full volume forever, even when there’s no stubbed toe.
-It’s like a fire alarm that is stuck in the “on” position and the battery can’t be removed.
+- The “screamer” (Neuropathic Pain): This is what Noelia had.
+It’s when the nerves are permanently broken.
+They don’t send an “ouch” signal; they just scream at full volume forever.
+It’s like a fire alarm that’s stuck in the “on” position and the battery can’t be removed.

-While some of us have felt a bad “ouch” that kept us up at night, Noelia has been living with the “screamer” for years.
-When you combine that with the awful memories in her brain that she can’t close because of the trauma she went through, you realize she isn’t “choosing suicide” in the way people think.
-She’s choosing to finally turn off the alarm.
+While some of us have felt a bad “ouch” that kept us up at night, Noelia lived with the “screamer” for years.
+When you combine that with the awful memories she couldn’t escape, you realize she wasn’t “choosing suicide” in the way people think.
+She was choosing to finally turn off the alarm.

 A Violation of Consent

 Let’s be perfectly clear about what forcing her to live means.
 It’s not a defense of life.
 It’s a grotesque violation of consent.
 Noelia’s attackers took away her choice in 2022.
-The activists trying to block her medical procedure today are committing a strikingly similar sin.
-They look at a woman screaming in pain and tell her that her skin, her bones and her suffering don’t actually belong to her.
+The activists who tried to block her medical procedure until the very end committed a strikingly similar sin.
+They looked at a woman screaming in pain and told her that her skin, her bones and her suffering didn’t actually belong to her.

 We shouldn’t force anyone to endure a life sentence in a burning building!
-Noelia fought the courts, she fought her own family and she fought the government just to find an exit.
-She earned the right to peace.
-We owe her the dignity of letting her take it.
+Noelia fought the courts, her own family and the government just to find an exit.
+She chose to die alone, as was her right, finally finding the dignity she was denied for so long.
+She earned her peace.